Sparse Signal Processing with Linear and Nonlinear Observations: A Unified Shannon-Theoretic Approach: Applications with Nonlinear Observations

 Following the problem setup of \cite{gupta}, we have

-where $X^T$ is a $T \times N$ matrix with IID standard Gaussian elements, and $\beta$ is an $N \times 1$ vector that is $K$-sparse with support $S$. $W^T$ is a $T \times 1$ noise vector with IID standard Gaussian elements. $q(\cdot)$ is a 1-bit quantizer that outputs $1$ if the input is non-negative and $0$ otherwise, for each element in the input vector.
-This setup corresponds to the $\SNR=1$ regime in \cite{gupta}.
+where $\X$ is a $T \times N$ matrix with IID standard Gaussian elements, and $\beta$ is an $N \times 1$ vector that is $K$-sparse with support $S$.
+We assume $\beta_k^2 \geq \bmin$ for $k \in S$ for a constant $\bmin$. $\bm{W}$ is a $T \times 1$ noise vector with IID standard Gaussian elements. $q(\cdot)$ is a 1-bit quantizer that outputs $1$ if the input is non-negative and $0$ otherwise, for each element in the input vector.
+This setup corresponds to the constant $\SNR$ regime in \cite{gupta}.
+We consider the constant $K$ regime and use the results of Theorem \ref{thm:latent_ub} to write the following theorem.

 \begin{theorem} For probit regression with IID Gaussian variable matrix and the above setup, $T = \Omega(K \log N)$ measurements are sufficient to recover $S$, the support of $\beta$, with an arbitrarily small average error probability. \end{theorem}